JackieCZY/Bank-Marketing-Campaign-/README.md

 <img width="692" alt="Screen Shot 2022-06-17 at 6 52 19 PM" src="https://user-images.githubusercontent.com/103064444/174410388-f2991ac1-ead3-4d08-b823-ee08bdf7c44f.png">

 <img width="691" alt="Screen Shot 2022-06-17 at 6 53 27 PM" src="https://user-images.githubusercontent.com/103064444/174410397-7f1fc4cf-a994-4bd3-a4fe-73d7dae131db.png">

+From the boxplot for education level and target variable y, the ensembled plots show that if the education level of clients is illterate, target variable y is "no" for all the outcomes.
+Also, if the client does have credit in default, the client will also not subscribe the term deposit.
+The rest of the categorical variables show even distributions of "yes" and "no" in categories

 ### Modeling